COVID-19 Guidance for Researchers: Human Ethics

 Human Ethics Guidance from CFREB and CHREB during COVID-19

-In light of the COVID-19 outbreak, the CFREB and CHREB advise investigators to consider if their research protocols could be modified or delayed, to limit personal contacts, laboratory visits or trips into clinics and hospitals.
-Specifically, in some research settings in-person participant interactions could be reduced and/or replaced with telephone or online communication.
-Considerations include the nature of your protocol, the type of participants engaged in the research, and any additional risk that may arise by switching from in-person to virtual communication.
+The CFREB and CHREB advise investigators to modify their research protocols where possible to minimize personal contacts, including lab visits or trips into clinics and hospitals.
+Where in-person participant interactions can be reduced or replaced with telephone or online communication, this should be done.
+Considerations include the nature of the protocol, the type of participants engaged in the research, and any additional risk that may arise by switching from in-person to virtual communication.
 Revised participant consents or consent addendums may be required (e.g., to update with COVID-19 risk mitigation measures, to update with revised privacy considerations if online methods to be).

-While TCPS 2 typically requires review and approval of modifications prior to implementation, an exception can be made where the change is necessary to eliminate an immediate risk to participant(s) (e.g., moving in person data collection to be online platform, temporarily suspending portions of the research study, etc.) or to inform participants about research-related risks (Article 6.15) (e.g., in-person study visits, public transit to study site, close contact with researchers, etc.).
+While TCPS 2 typically requires review and approval of modifications prior to implementation, an exception can be made where the change is necessary to mitigate an immediate risk to participant(s) (e.g., moving in person data collection to be online platform, temporarily suspending portions of the research study, etc.) or to inform participants about research-related risks (Article 6.15) (e.g., in-person study visits, public transit to study site, close contact with researchers, etc.).
 Such changes may be implemented but must be reported to the REB at the earliest opportunity (within 5 business days as a guide).
 For industry-sponsored clinical trials, researchers should also be working with the study sponsors to consult where possible to implement any changes.

 A reminder that where the research involves physical assessments and use of equipment (e.g., metabolic carts, facemasks, mouthpieces, noseclips, straps, turbines, valves, tubing, cannula, treadmills, etc.) disinfection according to manufacturer’s standards where applicable is paramount and use of single use accessories is advisable.
 In the absence of manufacturers standards, and/or other shared equipment (e.g., shoes, insoles) disinfection between participants is required.
 Personal Protective Equipment worn by research staff should be commensurate with the risk associated with the level of interaction (e.g., face masks only, procedural face masks, masks and shields, masks, shields, gowns/aprons).

 Q: When do I report revisions to my research protocol that were made to eliminate immediate hazards to human participants or to inform participants about research-related risks?

 A: The changes should be reported to the REB as soon as possible, preferably within 5 business days.
 We will request written justification for a delay of more than 5 business days.